Asbestos Claims for Prospect Trade Union Members

-If you have been exposed to asbestos at work then we invite you to download our online form from the Prospect website.
+If you have been exposed to Asbestos at work then please download our online form from the Prospect website.
 It will only take you a few minutes but could make a world of difference.

 Adding your name to the register does not mean that you are registering a claim.